 A careful study of the life and teachings of Jesus based on the gospels.
 Special attention will be given to the philosophical, historical, and literary background to the first century A.D.
 Fall, odd years.
-Prerequisite: Admission to the graduate program.
 Three semester hours

 BIBLE 5351.
 JOHN AND HIS WRITINGS.